Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 Poplar is a good choice of lumber for those farmers and ranchers wanting a board without foreign chemicals.

-However, horses will still chew on poplar boards.
+However, horses will still chew on wood farm fencing made from poplar boards.
 Poplar boards are stronger than pressure treated boards.
 Mainly because they are ruff sawn cut to a thicker dimension.

 Poplar boards also stay straighter then pine boards.